PatrickJaMc/Challenge-4-Code-Quiz/Readme.md

+# 04 Web APIs: Code Quiz
 ## About

 ```
-This project is a quick code quiz that has a countdown timer and a high score tracker.
+This is a quick quiz utilizing HTML, CSS, and Javascript while also use API's.
-Basis of CSS is pulled from code example from class-repo, 04, 26 Local Storage Todo's.
-Edits have been made to better suit quiz instead of todo list.
+ A question will appear, user will select answer, and score will be gained and tracked per correct answer.
 ```

 ## User Story

 ```